- Environmental Officer - Home based

 Optimal microclimate on crop level

 Due to several technical improvements in modern greenhouses and more intensive cultivation methods, the necessity of controlling humidity levels on crop level increases.
 Meaning ventilation plays a vital role as this results in a better and more uniform climate.
-With the V-FloFan, Multifan offers the grower the opportunity to reduce…Simulation tool Kassim online
+With the V-FloFan, Multifan offers the…Simulation tool Kassim online

 Practicing with climate in the greenhouse without risk of real crop damage